Eccentricity evolution of spinning binaries and its dependence on the equation of state of the components: Introduction

 In the context of GW astronomy, primarily the focus has been on the circular orbits.
 This is reasonable as we expect the stellar mass binaries to have low eccentricities \cite{Peters:1964zz, Peters:1963ux}.
 However, compact binaries that formed via the dynamical interactions in dense stellar environments or through the Kozai-Lidov processes \cite{Kozai:1962zz, lidov1962evolution}, are expected to retain residual eccentricities $e_0\gtrsim .1$ during observation with ground-based detectors \cite{LIGOScientific:2019dag}.
 Therefore, the measurement of nonzero eccentricities of the binaries may shed light on our understanding of the formation channels.
 On the other hand extreme mass ratio inspirals are also expected to have large eccentricities in the observable band \cite{Amaro-Seoane:2012lgq}.
+In general, binaries can have environment around it as well.
+As a consequence, the modified geodesic motions, environmental forces such as dynamical friction and accretion can lead to significant eccentricity growth (see \cite{Cardoso:2020iji} and references therein).
+The modification of the eccentricity evolution can also arise due to the existence of dark matter and beyond standard model physics.
+This effect has been observed in binaries in the presence of scalar environments \cite{Tomaselli:2024bdd, Tomaselli:2024dbw, Boskovic:2024fga}.
 Hence, it is crucial to understand and model the effects of eccentricity on a binary.

 Interestingly, some of the recent analyses \cite{LIGOScientific:2020ufj, Kimball:2020qyd, Romero-Shaw:2021ual, Romero-Shaw:2022xko, OShea:2021ugg} support the presence of eccentricity in the observed binary black hole (BBH) events.
 Alongside, it was argued in Ref. \cite{Favata:2021vhw}, that the presence of even smaller eccentricities $e_0 \sim .01-.05$ may induce systematic biases in parameter estimation analyses.
 Since the next generation ground-based detectors will have improved low-frequency sensitivity compared to the current generation detectors, these detectors can make confident observations of eccentric systems \cite{Lower:2018seu}.